 In this component of the course Scientific Communication for PhD students at the Faculty of Medicine, participants write and give response to each other’s popular science texts about their own research area.
 The course as a whole focuses on developing participants' communicative strategies for presenting their research to different audiences and includes components on the scientific abstract, the grant proposal and the popular science text.
 By comparing these genres, participants are given the opportunity to reflect on how the language and structure of a text are related to audience concerns and to improve their English abilities across written genres.

-We offer a series of courses that allow technical and administrative staff from across the entire university to develop their English proficiency.
+We offer a series of courses that allow university staff from across the entire university to develop their English proficiency.
 The series includes foundations courses that focus on general English proficiency as well as specialized courses that focus on the use of English for professional purposes.
 Current offerings include:

-- General Proficiency Course in English for Administrative and Technical Staff
+• General Proficiency Course in English for University Staff 1

-- Oral Proficiency and Presentation skills for Administrative and Technical Staff
+• Oral Proficiency and Presentation skills for University Staff

 More information about these courses and how to register is available on Kompetensportalen.